DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Method

 \section{Method}

-This section begins with a toy example in Fig.~\ref{dms:fig:eg} to illustrate the planning process of \abbrDMS, and provides the explanation in the caption.
-This section then introduces the concepts and notations, explains the pseudo-code and elaborates the technical detail.
+This section begins with an example in Fig.~\ref{dms:fig:eg} to illustrate the planning process of \abbrDMS. {\blue Then, Sec.~\ref{dms:sec:method:concepts} introduces some concepts that will be used during the search process, before the presentation of the search algorithm in Sec.~\ref{dms:sec:method:alg}. }